 - For accuracy in any baking recipe, use a kitchen scale to measure the ingredients.
 This is especially important for the flour to keep the crumb from becoming tight and dry.

 - Soak the oats for 30 minutes in milk.
+Use about half the amount of milk to oats and discard any liquid that’s left over.
 This will make your muffins extra moist and chewy.